Grape-kun: Attachment to anime character cutout

 In April 2017, Tobu Zoo placed 60 cutouts of characters from the popular anime series Kemono Friends around the grounds to attract visitors.
-The cutout placed in Grape-kun's enclosure, Hululu, was an anthropomorphic Humboldt penguin and was part of a campaign to help visitors learn more about the animals in the zoo.
+Hululu, (the cutout) placed in Grape-kun's enclosure, was an anthropomorphic Humboldt penguin and was part of a campaign to help visitors learn more about the animals in the zoo.

-Grape-kun would stare at the cutout for hours, going as far as trying to reach the cutout, which was placed on a tall rock.
+Grape-kun would stare at the Hululu cutout for hours, going as far as trying to reach it, which was placed on a tall rock.
 Zookeepers had to separate Grape-kun from the cutout after closing to prevent him from falling into the pool near it.
 Many rumors spread that this was done because he would not eat, but the zoo denied them.
 Media outlets described Grape-kun as having "fallen in love", and the zoo created a drink called "Loving Grape" described as a "perfect embodiment" of the penguin's relationship with his love.
 When the Kemono Friends promotion came to an end, the decision was made to retain the Hululu cutout in Grape-kun's enclosure.

 Grape-kun's devotion to the cutout earned him fame and a global fan base on the Internet.
 Hululu's voice actress, Ikuko Chikuta, visited Grape-kun as part of an educational event on penguins.